paezha/Accessibility-Food-Banks-Hamilton/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Changes in accessibility to food banks and food services during COVID-19 and implications for low income populations in Hamilton, Ontario
+# Changes in accessibility to emergency and community food services during COVID-19 and implications for low income populations in Hamilton, Ontario

 <!-- badges: start -->
 <!-- badges: end -->